krivenko/libcommute/doc/loperator/hilbert_space.rst

 (:type:`sv_index_type`).
 The binary form of :math:`|n\rangle_\mathcal{H}` is then a concatenation of binary forms of :math:`|n_i\rangle_{\mathcal{H}_i}`.
-For example, the following picture shows memory representation of basis state :math:`|90\rangle_\mathcal{H} = |0\rangle_{\mathcal{H}_1} \otimes
+For example, the following picture shows memory representation of the basis state :math:`|90\rangle_\mathcal{H} = |0\rangle_{\mathcal{H}_1} \otimes
 |5\rangle_{\mathcal{H}_2} \otimes |1\rangle_{\mathcal{H}_3} \otimes
 |1\rangle_{\mathcal{H}_4}`.
 Cells (bits) of the same color belong to the same
-elementary space and the higher blank cells 7-63 are unused -- set to zero.
+elementary space and the higher blank cells 7-62 are unused -- set to zero.
+The most significant bit 63 is reserved and can never be occupied by an elementary space.
+This restriction is necessary to make sure that the size of a Hilbert space with all the allowed 63 bits used up is still representable by a value of the type :type:`sv_index_type`.

 .. image:: ../images/basis_state.svg
   :width: 800